 If an employer asks for your health information

-Generally, an employer is limited to requesting only what’s reasonable in the circumstances.
+Generally, an employer can request only what’s reasonable in the circumstances.
 For example, it’s probably unreasonable for your employer to ask you for a doctor’s note every time you take a sick day.
-However, suppose you’re returning from a short-term disability leave of absence.
+However, suppose you’re returning from a short-term disability leave.
 In that instance, your employer may require a letter from a doctor saying you’re fit to return to work.

 In any case, you can refuse to allow your employer to see your health information.
 But there may be consequences.
 For example, you may be held out of service, or your disability may not be accommodated.

 If you work for a union, your collective agreement may give your employer different rights to your health information.
 For example, you may be required to see a certain doctor in some cases.
-If you refuse, you may be held out of service.
-(Check the language of your collective agreement.)
+If in doubt, contact your union representative.

 If an employer uses video surveillance